rnagasam/p9acme-util/README.md

 `sc-` : uncomment region commented using `sc+`

-`T4` : convert tabs to 4 spaces -- useful when working with Python
+`T4` : convert tabs to 4 spaces -- useful when working with Python.
+Works on entire contents in window.

 `i+` : indent region by 1 Tab